-Untreated water is purchased from WaterNSW (formerly known as the Sydney Catchment Authority), the organisation responsible for bulk water supply in the Greater Sydney Region.
+Untreated water is purchased from WaterNSW, the organisation responsible for bulk water supply in the Greater Sydney Region.
 About 80 per cent of Sydney's supply comes from the Warragamba Dam.

 This water is treated at water filtration plants in accordance with the Australian Drinking Water Guidelines, developed by the National Health and Medical Research Council in collaboration with the Natural Resource Management Ministerial Council.
 Organic matter, sediment and minerals such as iron and manganese are removed and the water is disinfected.
 The largest plant at Prospect treats more than 80 per cent of Sydney's water.
 The Prospect, Woronora, Illawarra and Macarthur water filtration plants are owned and operated by the private sector.